Apo Reef and Pandan Island (Sablayan, Mindoro): Travel Guide + 3 Days Itinerary

 At the beginning of this year, my friend Peng invited me for a DIY trip to Apo Reef and Pandan Island in Sablayan, Occidental Mindoro.
 I’ve always wanted to go to Apo Reef but never had the chance to before, and I believe it was just the perfect timing because I’m a bit more confident in the water and can snorkel freely.

 Here’s my experience on our 3 days trip to Apo Reef Natural Park and Pandan Island.
 I also included a complete travel guide below.

-Our 3 Days Trip in Apo Reef and Pandan Island
+Our Trip to Apo Reef and Pandan Island

 Apo Reef Natural Park

 Before anything else, let me give you a short bit of introduction.
 It’s the largest atoll-type reef in the country and the second largest in the world, next to Australia’s Great Reef Barrier.
 It has crystal-clear waters and, according to Lonely Planet, is home to 285 species of fish and 197 species of coral.
 It’s a paradise for snorkelers, freedivers and scuba divers.

 Apo Reef Natural Park consists of 3 islands, namely, Apo Island, Apo Menor and Cayos del Bajo.
 Apo Island is the largest of these three and also serves as the campsite for tourists in the island.

 When we arrived at Apo Island, the first thing I noticed is the beach.
 As a beach lover, I have high standards when it comes to tropical beaches — and the shores of Apo Island deserve a high rank in my list.
 The water is clear and blue, the sand is fine and turns a shade of pink when wet.
 Whenever I hear about Apo Island it’s always for its underwater beauty, so discovering this beautiful beach was a pleasant surprise for me.

 We found shades under the trees in Apo Island and camped our tents.
 Afterwards, we took a dip in the beach.
 As my past trips had always been to farms or pool resorts, I’d forgotten the way my body floats in the ocean.
 It was calming and refreshing, like I’d forgotten and then rediscovered a thing that gives me joy.